felixrh/aws-storage-workshop/scenario-2/module-3/README.md

 # Configure S3 Storage with Cross-Region Replication and Lifecycle Policy

-### 1. Create secondary S3 bucket in London (eu-west-2)
+### Step 1.
+Create secondary S3 bucket in Sydney (ap-southeast-2)
-Use the AWS console to create a secondary S3 bucket in a tertiary region (eu-west-2)
+Use the AWS console to create a secondary S3 bucket in a secondary region (ap-southeast-2)
 <details>
 <summary><strong>Step-by-step instructions (expand for details)</strong></summary><p>